-- UNIT-III Pressure groups and interests groups Nature, bases, political significance.Bureaucracy, its characteristics, its types, its significance in political development with special reference to India. - UNIT-IV Political Parties: Characteristics, social composition of parties, recruitment, mass participation, political apathy, its causes and consequences (with special reference to India.)
+UNIT-III Pressure groups and interests groups - Nature, bases, political significance.Bureaucracy, its characteristics, its types, its significance in political development with special reference to India.

+UNIT-IV Political Parties: Characteristics, social composition of parties, recruitment, mass participation, political apathy, its causes and consequences (with special

-UNIT-V Political Process in India: Role of caste, Religion, Regionalism and language in Indian Politics.
+UNIT-V Political Process in India: Role of caste, Religion, Regionalism and language in

 Public Opinion: Role of mass media, problems of communication in illiterate societies; its reference on parties and polity, politicization of social life.
-ESSENTIAL READINGS:
+ESSENTIAL READINGS :